microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingappointment-update.md

 ## Response

 If successful, this method returns a `204, No Content` response code.
-It does not return anything in the response body.
+It does not return anything in the bookingappointment-get.

 ## Example